 Whiteboard is more like an extended paint tool and it will let you scribble your thoughts and simultaneously explain them through voice recording.

-Last but not the least is the Camera capture button, which simply switches on your webcam and allows you to take a picture of yourself.
-We have to note that editing options are same for Capture, Whiteboard and Camera.
+Last but not least is the Camera capture button, which simply switches on your webcam and allows you to take a picture of yourself.
+We have to note that editing options are the same for Capture, Whiteboard, and Camera.

 The new Snip tool is doubtlessly more intuitive and is packed with powerful features, which elevates it to a level above as opposed to the usual run of the mill screenshot tool.
-That being said we would have loved an option to record the screen, in-built in to the Snip, something similar to how Camtasia functions.
+That being said we would have loved an option to record the screen, in-built into the Snip, something similar to how Camtasia functions.

 - Tags: Screen Capture